 It feels amazing.

-Your success over the past few weeks has made you stronger.
-It has also made you arrogant.
+Your success over the past few weeks has made you stronger but it has also made you arrogant.
 You think that if you give in just for one day, just for convenience, you can get right back on track the next.
 Because you have this.
 You are in control now.

 But they whisper…